 ssh works more smoothly with key-exchange.
-To set up custom keys, make a copy of /mnt/packages.opt/15-custom\sshkeys-YYMMDD.tgz to your local computer.
-Unpack it, add your public keys, tar it back up with your own site name eg
+To set up custom keys, make a copy of /mnt/packages.opt/15-custom_sshkeys-YYMMDD.tgz to your local computer.
+Unpack it, add your public keys to authorized_keys, set a meaningful SITE name in make.package to build with your own site name

-15-SITE\sshkeys-YYMMDD.tgz and deploy to /mnt/packages/ on every UUT on-site.
+15-SITE_sshkeys-YYMMDD.tgz and deploy to /mnt/packages/ on every UUT on-site.

 Now ssh logins are automatic, no password required.
 This saves time, especially with automated remote update scripts.
+Note that the custom package is NOT preserved through firmware updates, so you probably want to keep a copy eg in /mnt/local and to re-instate after installing the release, but before rebooting.